google/ExoPlayer/guide.md

     new ConcatenatingMediaSource(firstSource, firstSource, secondSource);
 {% endhighlight %}

+## Track selection ##

+Track selection determines which of the available media tracks are played by the player's `Renderer`s.
+Track selection is the responsibility of a `TrackSelector`, an instance of which must be provided whenever an `ExoPlayer` is built.

+`DefaultTrackSelector` is a flexible `TrackSelector` suitable for most use cases.
+When using a `DefaultTrackSelector`, it's possible to control which tracks it selects by modifying its `Parameters`.
+This can be done before or during playback.
+For example the following code tells the selector to restrict video track selections to SD, and to select a German audio track if there is
+one:

+{% highlight java %}
+trackSelector.setParameters(
+    trackSelector
+        .buildUponParameters()
+        .setMaxVideoSizeSd()
+        .setPreferredAudioLanguage("deu"));
+{% endhighlight %}

+This is an example of constraint based track selection, in which constraints are specified without knowledge of the tracks that are actually available.
+Many different types of constraint can be specified using `Parameters`. `Parameters` can also be used to select specific tracks from those that are available.
+See the [`DefaultTrackSelector`][], [`Parameters`][] and [`ParametersBuilder`][] documentation for more details.

 ## Sending messages to components ##

 It's possible to send messages to ExoPlayer components.
 These can be created